Dragon Ball: Sleeping Princess in Devil's Castle: Plot

 Years later, eleven-year-old Goku arrives at Kame House to seek training with Master Roshi, and to learn more martial arts skills.
 He finds Roshi watching the exercise program featuring the girls (which the Turtle Hermit likes) and gets his attention.
 But while discussing their training plans over lunch, Goku and Roshi noticed a little monk approaching the island on a rowboat.
 After jumping off his boat and landing on Roshi's island, the monk identify himself as Krillin and also beg Roshi to train him.
-When Roshi refused, Krillin succeeded to make him change his mind by giving him porno magazines as a bribe.
+When Roshi refused, Krillin succeeded to make him change his mind by giving him magazines as a bribe.
 Krillin also meets Goku, who could not tell the difference of how men shaved their heads and made themselves balded.
-After telling the boys the origin of the Sleeping Princess who is apparently held captive in the Devil's Hand by an evil count named Lucifer, Roshi sends them on a quest far to the west to retrieve her with one rule: whoever brings back the Sleeping Princess will become Master Roshi's student.
+After telling the boys the origin of the Sleeping Princess who is apparently held captive in the Devil's Hand by a vampire-like count named Lucifer, Roshi sends them on a quest far to the west to retrieve her with one rule: whoever brings back the Sleeping Princess will become Master Roshi's student.
 Meanwhile, a mean blonde-haired girl named Launch also discovered the information of the Sleeping Princess and planned to take her.
 The boys continued on their way to the Devil's Hand as Krillin uses all the standard tricks to prevent Goku from catching up, but he outsmarts them without giving up.
 A little later, Bulma, Oolong, Yamcha, and Puar — who are on summer vacation — also meet Roshi and ask where Goku is.
 Roshi says that he and Krillin have gone far to the Devil's Hand (pretending it as an amusement park or a tourist attraction), so the gang fly in Bulma's Capsule jet to the castle.
 At sunset, Goku and Krillin finally approached the Devil's Hand itself and went inside.
 Unknown to the boys, Launch also entered, willing to steal the Sleeping Princess away for herself.